 Notes has an incredibly rich feature set some of which is not available on Bear.
-Notes can be locked for relatively secure keeping and they can be shared with other iCloud users as collaborative documents.
+For example, Notes can be locked for relatively secure keeping and they can be shared with other iCloud users as collaborative documents.
 PDFs and practically any media can be easily embedded in Notes.
 Any app that can save or print to pdf can also send that PDF to Notes and bonus, the content of PDFS is intexed.
 Bear supports some but not nearly as much embedded media.

 Like most other text apps it’s also possible to share Notes content with the sharesheet.
 The sharesheet is incredibly flexible at letting me share in a variety of ways: pdfs, Messages, Slack, email, or even as a WordPress post with images.
 It reminds me a bit of Drafts in that it’s a great place to just begin with some text.
 But while Drafts has greater flexibility through automation, Notes has the added benefit of being able to add various media from images to gifs to movies to audio.
 And while I personally don’t do much note taking with the pencil it’s an option other folks might like.
 For those that record meeting notes or lectures I can see how having notes open with Voice Memos in the background for recording would be useful.
 After the event the audio recording could be saved right into the note.
 Playback happens in a bar at the top of the note which allows for editing of the note while playing and pausing.
 Most of these are features that neither Bear nor Drafts have.

-I’m not done though.
-Notes also has an excellent scanning feature via the device camera.
-Sketching.
-Mark-up of pdfs and images.
+Notes also has an excellent scanning feature via the device camera, sketching, and mark-up of pdfs and images.
 Of course Notes also has excellent text formatting with the usual and expected things such as bold, italics but also Title, Headings, Body, Lists, indented text and tables.
-Much of this formatting is intact when shared with apps such as Mail allowing for more formatting should you need it.
-While sharing via the sharesheet strangely lacks Pages as an option copy/pasting into a pages document carries over the formatting perfectly.
+Much of this formatting is intact when shared with apps such as Mail allowing for more formatting in those apps should you need it.
+While sharing via the sharesheet strangely lacks Pages as an option, copy/pasting into a Pages document carries over the formatting perfectly.
 Very nice should you decide a note needs the more advanced layout features in Pages.